mc-jamin/alx-pre_course/README.md

-My first readme
-Changes made to the README.md from GitHub.com
+The README is changed from GitHub.com